 Ciliary neurotrophic factor (CNTF), one of several neurotrophic factors produced endogenously by neurons or Mueller cells, has been well-studied since its identification over three decades ago 1.
 CNTF is expressed in the retina under stressful conditions such as experimental ocular hypertension 2 and optic nerve trauma 3, and acts as an injury-activated signal to protect neural tissues, including the retina.
 CNTF has been shown to have a neuroprotective effect on photoreceptors, the cells responsible for detecting light in the retina, and animal models of retinal degeneration have suggested that this neuroprotective effect slows vision loss due to photoreceptor death.

-Neurotech is conducting a phase 2 study (NCT01949324) using NT-501 ECT for the treatment of subjects with Macular Telangiectasia, an idiopathic condition that includes a vascular disorder of the macula, where juxtafoveal angiogenesis leads to loss of the central vision.
+Neurotech is conducting two parallel phase 3 studies (NCT03319849, NCT03316300) using NT-501 ECT for the treatment of subjects with Macular Telangiectasia, an idiopathic condition that includes a vascular disorder of the macula, where juxtafoveal angiogenesis leads to loss of the central vision.
 MacTel is a slow progressing disease, manifesting over a period of 10-20 years.
 The MacTel Project has identified CNTF as a potential modulator of vision loss in MacTel disease and is collaborating with Neurotech in investigating potential benefit of long term treatment with NT-501.

 Neurotech has received Orphan Drug designation for NT-501 ECT for the treatment of Macular Telangiectasia from the U.S. Food and Drug Administration.